 They had six crisis leadership tips, that you can read about in more detail below:

 Manage your state

 Be clear on what success looks like

 Don’t wait: make quick decisions

-The last fortnight has been unlike any I’ve ever known.
-The situation with coronavirus has led to changes, for businesses and individuals, that would normally take weeks and months to happen, not days and hours.
-As you may know, I was an Olympic swimmer before my career in business, and the pressure of the Olympics is nothing compared to this.
+The first few weeks of the coronavirus pandemic were unlike any I’ve ever known.
+The situation with lockdowns led to changes, for businesses and individuals, that would normally take weeks and months to happen, not days and hours.
+As you may know, I was an Olympic swimmer before my career in business, and the pressure of the Olympics is nothing compared to this crisis.
 The closest parallel for me is my experience leading Lane4 through the 2008/9 recession, but even that had more certainty in my opinion.